porygon1/SolutionEngineering_Python/DOCKER_SETUP.md

-# 🐳 Docker Setup Guide
+# �� Docker Setup Guide - Spotify Music Recommendation

-This guide covers containerized deployment of the Spotify Music Recommendation System using Docker and Docker Compose.
+This guide covers containerized deployment of the **Spotify Music Recommendation** system using Docker and Docker Compose.

 ## 🚀 Quick Start